SecretFox/ODMap/README.md

 # ODMap
 Overlay map for Stonehenge Occult Defence.
 [![example](example.png "example")](https://raw.githubusercontent.com/SecretFox/ODMap/master/example.png)
-Missing features:
-There is no zoom.
-Portals are not visible. (doesn't seem possible)

 **Usage / Configuration**
 Map is only visible during Occult Defence scenario.
 Can be moved and resized while GUI is unlocked.